 Feel free to reduce the amount of noodles in this soup, if you prefer more broth and fewer noodles.

 You might also like this recipe…Print

-This brothy Chicken Noodle Soup is loaded with “good for you” ingredients and fine egg noodles.
-It’s perfect for someone who’s sick and wants a hot comforting soup with easy to swallow ingredients.
+This brothy Chicken Noodle Soup is loaded with good ingredients and fine egg noodles.
+It’s perfect for someone who’s sick and wants a hot comforting soup with easy-to-swallow ingredients.

 - 10 to 11 chicken thighs, with skins

 - 1 stick unsalted butter

 - 2 medium onions, diced